TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

     <p style="font-style: italic; font-size: 0.8em;">Approach 2: Dual-network performance.
 Left plot shows mean reward, which can be used as a relative measure of performance.
 Right plot shows how many sub-tasks the policy completes on average.
 We see the performance is better than that of the baseline model (even though it is training for fewer time-steps).</p>
 </div>

+On this plot we see that the subtask completion grows faster than that of the baseline.
+However, at the same time, the mean reward is much lower.
+The reasoning for this low mean reward is because the reward functions are different, so the mean reward is not directly comparable, and thus the subtask completion is a better measure of performance.

 Here, we see the reward of the four different sub-tasks as training goes on.